commapunkt/anagram-hunt/README.md

 - **Streak Bonuses**: Bonus points for consecutive words of the same length
 - **Dark Theme**: Relaxing dark UI design
 - **Cross-platform**: Works on mobile and web

+## Automatic Deployment

+This app is automatically deployed to GitHub Pages on every push to the main branch.
+The deployment process:

+1. **Builds** the web version using Expo
+2. **Deploys** to GitHub Pages automatically
+3. **Updates** the live demo at [https://nivco.github.io/anagram-hunt](https://nivco.github.io/anagram-hunt)

 ## Installation